Sheppard

 +

-Value creation is the install phase — building the operating system: dashboards, attribution methodology, vendor consolidation, AI workflows, and playbooks the portco can run.
-Execution is the run phase — operating that system day to day, either embedded as the marketing function or managing the agencies that do it.
+Value creation is the install phase, building the operating system: dashboards, attribution methodology, AI workflows, agency-relationship rationalization where the platform has inherited add-on shops, and playbooks the portco can run.
+Execution is the run phase, operating that system day to day, either embedded as the marketing function or managing the agency relationships that do the channel work.
 Most sponsors over-buy execution and under-invest in value creation, then wonder why the platform underperforms at exit.

 How does marketing contribute to EBITDA in a home services portco?